Raghunath Murmu: Biography

-Early life: education and the invention of the Ol Chiki script
+Early life, education, and the invention of the Ol Chiki script

-At the age of seven, he went to the Gambharia U.P.
-School (an Odia-language school) for his primary education.
-His teacher was an Odiya.
-He started wondering why the school did not operate in the language in which he spoke, Santali.
-He used to say "why should we learn in this language?
-Odiya is a teaching medium for Odiya-speaking people.
-We are Kherwal, and Santali is our mother language so why are we not taught in Santali?"
-He asked his father to admit him in a Santali-medium school.
-His father then told him that Santali does not have any written script, as it is an oral language.'
+At the age of seven, Murmu attended Gambharia U.P.
+School, an Odia-language school, for his primary education.
+He later questioned why he was taught in Odia rather than in Santali, his mother tongue.
+He asked his father to enrol him in a Santali-medium school, but his father told him that Santali had no written script and was an oral language.

-In 1914, he was admitted to the Bahalda Primary School.
-As this school is quite far from his native village, he built a hut near the school on a relative's land in Bana Dungri.
-He started to stay there with some other boys.
-During these days, while other children used to play together in nearby playground, he did not play with them.
-He used to play alone in soil, drawing different shapes on earth, writing alphabets.
-He used to learn through his play.
-This is probably the time when he started developing the Ol Chiki script.
+In 1914, he was admitted to Bahalda Primary School.
+As the school was far from his native village, he built a hut on a relative's land in Bana Dungri and stayed there with other boys.
+During this period, while other children played together in a nearby playground, Murmu spent time studying and experimenting with writing.
+This is believed to be when he began developing the Ol Chiki script.

-He was sent to Baripada (capital city of then Mayurbhanj State) for further study.
-He took admission in the Baripada High School of Mayurbhanj (present M.K.C.
-High School).
-But here too his mind was stuck with the thoughts of having his own language and script.
-During the school holidays, he used to go home at his native village Danbose.
-At that time, he used to spend his time alone roaming in a nearby jungle, named Kapi-Buru.
-Generally, no one ventured into that isolated Kapi-Buru jungle.
-He would often go off into Kapi-Buru with his notebook and pen.
+He was sent to Baripada, then the capital city of Mayurbhanj State, for further study.
+He enrolled in the Baripada High School of Mayurbhanj, now M.K.C.
+High School.
+There too, he remained interested in developing a language and script for Santali.
+During school holidays, he returned to his native village, Dandbose.
+He often spent time alone in a nearby forest called Kapi-Buru, where he went with his notebook and pen.
 It is said that he created the Ol Chiki script at Kapi-Buru in 1925.

-In 1928, he passed his matriculation examination (10th) from the Patna University.
+In 1928, he passed his matriculation examination from Patna University.
 In the same year, he married Noha Baskey, a resident of Jamjora village.